 Soffits and fascia are the part of a roof that is closest to the gutters.
 The fascia and soffit close the roof envelope outside of the structures walls.
 This means that they are the first things to be damaged by water if the home’s gutters becomes clogged or a leak in the roof develops.
+Rotten fascia is a common roof problem.
 In addition, they can also fall victim to an infestation of insects or nesting birds and other animals.
 If you have noticed a discoloration and peeling paint, it can be a sign that the soffits and fascia on your home have been damaged.

 Rotted Fascia Repair

 FASCIAS are the trim boards at the roofs edge of a house.
 Fascia at sloped ends of a house or under a gable are called rake fascia, and horizontal fascia that cover the ends of rafters are called eaves fascia.